NgcoboJ/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4.
 Display the last 10 lines of /etc/passwd.
 Task 5.
 Diplay the first 10 lines of /etc/passwd
 Task 6.
-Write a script that displays the third line of the file iacta.
+Write a script that displays the third line of the file iacta. a shell script that creates a file named exactly "Best School".